-Committed Fund Balance: Amounts, within Fund Balance, which can be used only for the specific purposes determined by a formal action of the Board of Trustees, and that require the same level of formal action to remove the constraint.
+Committed Fund Balance: Amounts can be used only for the specific purposes determined by a formal action of the Board of Trustees, and that require the same level of formal action to remove the constraint.
 The Board of Trustees can establish, modify or rescind committed fund balance through the formal approval of a resolution.

-Community Manager: The chief appointed official of Barefoot Bay Recreation District.
+Community Manager: The Chief appointed official of Barefoot Bay Recreation District.
 The Community Manager reports directly to the Board of Trustees and is responsible for all aspects of the administrative and operational functions of Barefoot Bay Recreation District.